xMiguelCarlosx/NSSECU2/README.md

     > Disclaimer : Must be used in sandbox enviroments only, Stay safe and Ethical!

 # Requirement Features
-    1. The keylogger must capture all printable keystrokes entered by the user in real time.
+    1. Captures all printable keystrokes in real time.
-    2. Each captured keystroke should be logged to a local file (e.g., `keylog.txt`) along with a timestamp.
+    2. Logs keystrokes to keylog.txt with timestamps.
-    3. The tool should operate quietly in the background without interrupting normal keyboard usage or displaying windows.
+    3. Runs silently in the background.
-    4. The keylogger must include a method to safely stop the logging process, such as a configurable hotkey (e.g., `Ctrl+Shift+Q`).
+    4. Can be safely stopped via (Ctrl+Shift+Q) hotkey.
-    5. Each logging session must be clearly marked in the log file with identifiers such as `[SESSION START]` and `[SESSION END]`.
+    5. Marks sessions with [SESSION START] and [SESSION END].
-    6. The tool must be designed and tested to run only on authorized lab virtual machines or sandbox environments.
+    6. Designed for authorized lab/sandbox use only.
-    7. The program must handle errors gracefully and provide meaningful messages if it encounters issues accessing the keyboard input.
+    7. Handles errors gracefully with clear messages.

 # Installation and Usage